-I never leave my house for a flight without a lip balm, ibuprofen, lotion, a sleep mask, an empty stainless steel water bottle & my keep cup for the inevitable cup of coffee I’ll need!
+I never leave my house for a flight without a lip balm, ibuprofen, lotion, a sleep mask, an empty stainless steel water bottle & my reusable coffee cup for the inevitable cup of coffee I’ll need!
 These few items will make any flight infinitely more bearable.

 To find a water bottle that is Zero Waste approved, look for one made from sustainable and recyclable materials, that is unlikely to break because it has too many complex, moving parts.